nielsbasjes/yauaa/documentation/content/udf/Trino.md

 ## Introduction
 This is a User Defined Function for [Trino](https://trino.io) (a.k.a.
 Presto SQL)

+# DEPRECATED
+Trino is no longer supported because of
+1. the continued need to update to the latest non-LST Java version.
+2. release 477 no longer released the dependencies needed to run integration tests.

+So with Yauaa 8 this UDF has been dropped.

+Yauaa version 7.32.0 is the last released version which still has it (version 476).

 ## STATUS: ...
 EXPERIMENTAL ...
 The Trino plugin is very new.
 Please tell if it works or not in your case.